ettorepuccetti/terrarossa/NOTES.md

 Run db migration:

 - if pull request opened and changes to schema file:
-  - create a new db branch (check if exists, since this workflow is triggered on subsequent pushes on same PR)
+  - create a new db branch (check if already exists, since this workflow is triggered on subsequent pushes on same PR)
+  - proxy the db connection to the new created branch on planetscale
-  - run the migration (change the DATABASE_URL to point at the new db branch, prisma db push)
+  - run the migration (prisma db push)
   - comment on the PR the diff in schema changes (_very_ optional)
   - open DR on planetscale (branch name of DB = branch name on GH)